-- 32. With regard to the only recommended action that the requirements for politically exposed persons as stated in the CBB and SOI's AML/CFT Guidelines be enforceable on all financial institutions, as indicated in the previous follow-up report the FSC AML/CFT Guidelines extend these requirements to the financial institutions under the supervision of the FSC.
+16. With regard to the only recommended action that the requirements for politically exposed persons as stated in the CBB and SOI's AML/CFT Guidelines be enforceable on all financial institutions, as indicated in the previous follow-up report the FSC AML/CFT Guidelines extend these requirements to the financial institutions under the supervision of the FSC.
 However as noted entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport are not included.
+The authorities have advised that the International Business Unit of the Ministry of International Transport is revising its AML/CFT Guideline which should be finalized by the end of 2014.
+The Guideline will apply to all registrants.
+As such, this recommended action remains partially met.

-As such, this recommended action has been partially met. - 33.
-The authorities have advised that the CBB as part of its practice of periodic revision of its AML/CFT Guidelines has included the requirements of FATF Recommendation 12 and the FATF Guidance Note on PEPs in the latest revision.
-Similar revisions have also been included in draft revised FSC AML/CFT Guidelines which is due to be finalized shortly.
-The situation with regard to the level of compliance as described above remains unchanged.
+17. The authorities have advised that the CBB as part of its practice of periodic revision of its AML/CFT Guidelines has included the requirements of FATF Recommendation 12 and the FATF Guidance Note on PEPs in the latest revision.
+Similar revisions have also been included in the recently gazetted FSC AML/CFT Guidelines.
+It is noted that these revisions would comply with requirements of FATF Recommendation 12 which will be evaluated during the 4th Round of Mutual Evaluations.
+While the authorities in Barbados are to be complimented for taking measures to implement these requirements, they cannot be taken into consideration for this follow-up process.
+Consequently, the situation with regard to the level of compliance as described above remains unchanged.